OneRedOak/sample_clojure_mongodb/README.md

-Clojure Sample
+Clojure Sample with MongoDB
 =====================

-Simple Clojure app using clojure.test framework.
+Simple Clojure app using clojure.test framework and Monger client for MongoDB.